Servant Life

 At Hermitage Farm, we protect the sacred Creation.
 We grow healing foods.
 We provide God's bounty to neighbors in need.
 Net profits go to charitable purposes.
 Operating costs include rent on the farmhouse; our groceries beyond what we grow for our table; our tools, equipment, and supplies; and rent on the land we don't own.
 That is, what we grow is what keeps us alive.

 Many people do not understand that the Church — neither the Roman Catholic Church nor the Eastern Orthodox Church — does not subsidize monasteries, parishes, or general ministries.
 These little religious houses may support the Church in the form of assessments paid to a diocese or to a general fund.
-But the flow of money never goes the other way.
+But the flow of money does not go the other way.
 This was true in Haiti, and it is true today in Polynesia.

 Home